academic-resources/odin/js/tables.md

 ### ** Intro :
 >
 Tables used to be pretty much the only game in town -- when you had data of any sort, you pretty much had to use one to display it.
 You also had to use tables to wrangle the layout of your page into some semblance of order.
 Thankfully, those days are behind us (thanks to CSS) and now tables can often be more of a hindrance than a benefit for any but the core use cases.
-That said, they are still the go-to way to get structured data onto the page.** ## Topics:** * When should you use tables?
+That said, they are still the go-to way to get structured data onto the page :**

+## Topics:** * When should you use tables?
 * What is the structure of a table?
 * What are the special tags that dictate certain parts of a table, e.g. headers or captions?
 * How can you combine cells in a table?